 Rate: $139 single or double room plus local taxes

 Submit your ad for the ASCAC souvenir program book which serves as a beautiful

 historical document of achievements and accomplishments of ASCAC and its supporters.

-Deadline: February 28, 2019
+Deadline: February 21, 2020

-In the spirit of our Ancestors, our Pan-African global family, and the yet unborn, ASCAC extends a warm invitation for you to join us for our 36th Annual Ancient Kemetic (Egyptian) Studies Conference.
-Our 2019 theme is African Rhythms for an African Renaissance: Transcending Our Time of Trouble to Build for Eternity.
-In April of 2019, we will gather in Brooklyn, NY at Medgar Evers College to celebrate our past 35 years of existence and to not only renew our moral obligation and responsibility to counter the political, cultural, and psychological oppression of African people, but to also continue to promote, preserve, and disseminate African cultural and intellectual enlightenment that sustains our humanity and is the foundation of our liberation.
+In the spirit of our Ancestors, our Pan-African global family, and the yet unborn, ASCAC extends a warm invitation for you to join us for our 37th Annual Ancient Kemetic (Egyptian) Studies Conference.
+Our 2020 theme is “Sisters Without Peer”: The Power of Womanhood in African Civilizations.
+In April of 2020, we will gather in Los Angeles, CA at Los Angeles Southwest College to celebrate our past 36 years of existence and to not only renew our moral obligation and responsibility to counter the political, cultural, and psychological oppression of African people, but to also continue to promote, preserve, and disseminate African cultural and intellectual enlightenment that sustains our humanity and is the foundation of our liberation.